mode-collaboration/mode-collaboration.github.io/content/authors/Jinliang-Zheng/_index.md

 ---
 # Display name
-title: "Xiangsen Wang"
+title: "Jinliang Zheng"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "xiangsen-wang"
+- "jinliang-zheng"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Research Intern
+role: PhD Student

 # Organizations/Affiliations
 organizations: